 & Ince, in any case

 We act in cases ranging from simple contract disputes to some of the biggest and most complex disputes against the largest companies and institutions in the world.

 We advise upon ways of avoiding costly litigation wherever practicable and will guide you through alternative dispute resolution solutions such as arbitration and mediation.

 We will work with you to understand the full commercial and legal context of your position.
 We will weigh the merits of contending interests and identify strengths and weaknesses in your position so that you are able to effectively manage any risk to you and your business.
-We will hold at the forefront of everything we do.
 We will work out the most appropriate and cost-effective strategy for you.
 We will act forcefully and aggressively when required whilst balancing such action with the need to remain sensitive to any commercial concerns and achieving.

 We recognise and are acutely aware of the particular pressures, both financial and emotional, upon clients who become involved in personal disputes.
 Alongside our in-depth experience we are empathetic and we will work closely with you to quickly identify, advise upon and work to achieve the best solution for you.

 Litigation can be expensive and may involve a considerable financial commitment for clients involved in personal disputes.
 We will review available funding options with you and provide costs estimates so that you are able to determine at the outset how best to proceed and how you will fund the action we will take on your behalf.
 We will keep you regularly and fully informed of costs all along the way to your solution.